sumukhamg/Smg-Demo/README.md

 # Smg-Demo

+Hello there
-My first GitHub demo project
+This is my first GitHub demo project